Delhi

 To bring out the upper and more atmospheric harmonies of the soundscape usually suppressed due to the loudness of fundamental tones, the artists made use of inverse digital notch filter devices, with very sharp resonances.
 Usually in audio processing, notch filters are used to remove a single frequency or a narrow band of frequencies.
 Here they aimed at the opposite by heightening narrow bands – overtones, undertones, and polyphonic remains of the city via inverse notch filters with high Q (quality factor) usually up to10.
 A Q of 1 is equivalent to a bandwidth of 1.38 octaves, while a Q of 6 is equivalent to 0.25 octaves.
 Through isolating tones they worked with overtones from 1 kHz to 20 kHz, and undertones ranging from 60 hz to 20 hz.

-Using a wide variety of inverse notch filters, the artists picked out strands of tones which go by unheard.
+Using a wide variety of Inverse Notch Filters, and Pure-Data devices created for the project, the artists picked out strands of tones which go by unheard.
 Strands that form the multidimensional structure of a polyphonic environment that can be decomposed into an infinite number of harmonics.

 These strands give us hints into the metaphysics and a larger resonance of the city – a resonance in which they converge in the form of virtual tones – tones made by the interaction of all the elements of Delhi in a decentralized sonic atmosphere.
 Aural auroras of an everyday city.